hyprwm/hyprland-wiki/content/configuring/core/rules/window-rules.md

 _All_ props must match for a rule to be applied.

-You can have as many props and effects per rule as you please, in any order as you please, as long as:
+You can have as many props and effects per rule as you want, and in any order, as long as:
-- There is only one of one type (e.g. specifying `match.class` twice is invalid)
+- They are not repeated
 - There is at least one _prop_

 ### Props